Chanoyu Classes in the Urasenke Tradition

 student.
 Licenses are issued to initiate and mark a student’s

-the beginning Shokyu license.
-As the student progresses further
+for the beginning Shokyu license.
+As the student progresses

-licenses will be issued to correspond to the course of study.
+further licenses will be issued to correspond to the course of

-Please see the Curriculum for a full description of the various
+study.
+Please see the Curriculum for a full description of the

 E A S T 東西 W E S T